 Linseed Paint Co: White, Black, Venetian Red, Plum,

-Farrow & Ball: Clunch, String, Pavilion Gray, French Gray, Blue Gray, Pigeon, Old White, Dorset Cream, Cooking Apple Green, Ball Green, Vert de Terre, Lichen, Green Blue, Dix Blue, Parma Gray, Light Blue, almost any other can be matched.
+Farrow & Ball: Clunch, Lime White, String, Pavilion Gray, French Gray, Blue Gray, Pigeon, Old White, Dorset Cream, Cooking Apple Green, Ball Green, Vert de Terre, Lichen, Green Blue, Dix Blue, Parma Gray, Light Blue, almost any other can be matched.

 Why does Ross hate white?Nothing in our paint is less environmentally friendly than Titanium Dioxide, or white.
 It is the only pigment that is monitored for environmental creditation.
 Bad for the planet, it is almost as if karma punishes me when I come to use it.
 TiO2 does not have good opacity.
 White and off-whites do not give solid colour coverage.
 Let me spell this out in black and white.
 Black is the most solid colour pigment with excellent opaque qualities.
 Two coats of black will produce a completely black coat; three coats of white, by contrast, will almost be a solid white.
 At this point, four times more white pigment will have been applied to the surface than black pigment and the black will look better.
 400% more white is required, and it is the only pigment colour that is environmentally unfriendly.
 And even once you have painted your windows white, the linseed oil will yellow over the next year or two sufficiently to turn the white into cream!
 Karma indeed.